Alusus/Rows/README.md

 # DbEngine
-An ORM for Alsusu Language.
+An ORM for Alusus Language.